aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/charts/axes/X-axis-vs-category-axis/_index.md

 Our sample data is shown in the [sample Table file](sample.png) below.
 The first column contains our X axis data, which can be treated as Categories or as Values.
 Note that the numbers are not equally spaced, nor do they even appear in numerical order.

 ![todo:image_alt_text](sample.png)

-We will display this data on two types of chart: a Line Chart, and an XY Scatter Chart; these charts look the same but behave differently.
 ## **Handle X and Category axis like Microsoft Excel**
-The first chart is XY (Scatter) chart X as Value Axis,and the second chart is line chart: X as Category Axis
+We will display this data on two types of chart,the first chart is XY (Scatter) chart X as Value Axis, the second chart is line chart X as Category Axis.

 ![todo:image_alt_text](compare.png)
 ## **Sample Code**